All Episodes

 So that gives you every justification and rationale you ever needed to stab the forgotten men and women that desperately need some changes in Washington, the help that they need.

-It is it is re it is just pathetic.
+It is just pathetic.

 Corker was going to get primaried, and there was going to be a massive push to get him out of the Senate.